haqistan/mblaze-tools/README.md

 I make no advertisements for these scripts except: they are generally short and do one thing.
 Well...

-They are my workflow on top of mblaze(7), which is pretty minimal.
-I'm not really happy with them, but I use them every day.
-The basic idea is to use tmux(1) as my UI "toolkit", since it is easy to integrate with on the command line.
-Several scripts do things with tmux, either creating windows/panes or reading/setting the main cutbuffer.
+They enable my workflow on top of mblaze(7), which is pretty minimal.
+I use them every day.
+I use tmux(1) as my UI "toolkit", since it is easy to integrate with on the command line.
+Several scripts do things with tmux, either creating windows/panes or reading/setting the main cutbuffer, where certain commands there is a msg# in the current sequence.
+This means you can select a msg# with the mouse in tmux and operate on it; not quite point-and-click but close enough for me.

-You should read mblaze(7) and the rest of the mblaze man pages if you want to understand what is going on here.
+You should read mblaze(7) and the rest of the mblaze man pages if you want to understand what is going on here; also, reading [tmux(1)](https://man.openbsd.org/tmux) is not a terrible idea.
 These scripts augment and extend what mblaze does to suit my own workflow.
 YMMV.

-We pile on with mblaze and store any config information in ~/.mblaze/profile in the form of text that looks like email headers.
+I pile on with mblaze and store any config information in ~/.mblaze/profile in the form of text that looks like email headers;
+this makes it easy to query the configuration with mblaze's mhdr(1) utility.

 Things you can set there:

 * MpaneLines: size in lines of pane mpane creates for mloop